-You can also relax with friends and try Iftar cuisine served at the various Ramadan tents set up by beachside hotels in Dubai.
+You can also relax with friends and try Iftar cuisine served at the various Ramadan tents set up by beachside hotels in Dubai when you are visiting Dubai in June.
 At hotels like The Atlantis and Jumeirah Beach Hotel, people can dine, smoke shisha, and even play board games inside Iftar tents.

 Other hotels hosting Iftar feasts: Four Points by Sheraton, The Palm, Crowne Plaza Dubai Festival City, Al Bustan Rotana, Sheikh Zayed Road, Anantara Dubai The Palm Resort & Spa

-7. Watch The Dubai Fountain Show From Atop The Burj Khalifa
+7. Burj Khalifa – Watch The Dubai Fountain Show From The Top

 The best one is the evening show that begins after sunset and takes place every 30 minutes until the final performance at 11 PM.

-6. Visit The Aquarium And Underwater Zoo At Dubai Mall
+6. Dubai Mall – Visit The Aquarium And Underwater Zoo

 Another thing to do on your Dubai vacation in June is to witness thousands of aquatic animals in the world’s largest suspended aquarium.
 Comprising of over 140 species of sea creatures like sharks, stingrays, and Sand Tiger sharks, this aquarium on the ground floor and the underwater zoo on the second offer a unique experience of being up close and personal with marine life.